 (See the full listing here.)

-Walk Score indicates that the area around this address is quite walkable, has minimal bike infrastructure and has good transit options.
+Per Walk Score ratings, the area around this address is extremely walkable, is quite bikeable and is a haven for transit riders.